Mia Donalson

 Listen, Obey Me, Comply, 2022, 3.5”x3.5”x3.5”, cherry wood bought and given.

+These hollow, wooden blocks reference childrens building blocks but are sized for much larger hands.
 Each block face shows one carved letter, spelling a word or phrase: Listen, Obey Me, Comply.
-The blocks reference children's toys, but the methods and materials used to make them suggest they should not be treated as such, referencing restrictions placed on children around objects of value.
+Although the blocks reference toys, the methods and materials used to make them suggest they should not be treated as such, referencing restrictions placed on children around objects of value.

 Hold Your Tongue, 2022, 4”x2”x3”, sterling silver, human mouth.